tyagishubham177/MyScraper/README.md

 - `.github/workflows/schedule.yml` – GitHub Actions workflow that installs dependencies, runs the script and uploads screenshots.
 - `web/` – optional Vercel front‑end for toggling the workflow.

-With this setup you can monitor Amul's store for the elusive lassi pack and get an instant alert on your phone as soon as it becomes available.
+With this setup you can monitor Amul's store for the elusive lassi pack and get an instant alert in your inbox as soon as it becomes available.